Weekend Getaways

 Friday: Indulge in the Beauty and Glamour of Pedregal

-Start your day in Cabo at an off-the-beaten-path breakfast spot — El Pancake House — that locals love.
-Pancakes are the obvious draw, but regulars rave about the arrachera al albañil (“bricklayer tacos”), tortilla azteca and fresh-pressed juices.
+Start your day in Cabo at a breakfast spot that locals love — El Pancake House Y Lo Nuestro.
+Pancakes are the obvious draw, but the chilaquiles, huevos al albañil (“bricklayer’s” scrambled eggs in a spiced salsa), and fresh-pressed juices, are all excellent.

 Woman getting back massage